Divorce and Separation for French Expats in London

 Negotiations Between You and Your Partner

 Negotiating your own agreement, with or without legal assistance, can be the cheapest way to reach an agreement.
 Although it may also seem the easiest, it can be a complex process and there may arise issues which you had not anticipated considering.
 This process does not necessarily suit everyone.
 It is important to seek legal advice alongside any negotiations you may undertake yourself with your ex-partner.
-Melanie Bataillard-Samuel, Senior Associate at Expatriate Law, speaks fluent French and advises French expatriates in England on divorce and family law.
+Sara Lange, solicitor at Expatriate Law, speaks fluent French and advises French expatriates in England on divorce and family law.

 Mediators are trained to assist parties in resolving all types of issues which couples may worry about at the time of separation.
 Mediation can be for divorce finances and/or for children disputes.
 A mediator will organise a series of meetings with you and your ex-partner in order to allow you to identify and resolve these issues.
 Once you have reached an agreement, the mediator will prepare a summary of your agreement which can then be turned into a consent order by your solicitors.